-We compare reconstruction and generation performances across different methods in Table~\ref{table:imagenet}, including EQVAE~\cite{EQVAE} and FT-SE~\cite{skorokhodov2025improving}, which similarly aim to improve tokenizer's generation-friendliness while minimizing degradation in reconstruction fidelity.
-For a fair comparison, we fine-tune the Flux tokenizers on the ImageNet-1K training set and use these fine-tuned models to fill the rows for Flux, instead of their original pretrained counterparts.
+We compare reconstruction and generation performance across different methods in Table~\ref{table:imagenet}, including EQVAE~\cite{EQVAE} and FT-SE~\cite{skorokhodov2025improving}, which similarly aim to improve tokenizer's generation-friendliness.
+For fair comparisons, we also fine-tune the Flux and Cosmos tokenizers on the ImageNet-1K training set use these fine-tuned models to fill the rows for Flux and Cosmos, instead of their original pretrained counterparts.

-Note that recent studies have shown that stronger reconstruction capability often results in worse generation performance in diffusion models~\cite{vavae, chendeep, skorokhodov2025improving, EQVAE}, and Table~\ref{table:imagenet} overall also supports this trend.
-While our reconstruction performance is slightly behind FT-SE, our method yields larger improvements in generation metrics; compared to EQVAE it enhances both reconstruction and generation.
-The results on Cosmos tokenizer show a similar trend, except that all listed regularizers improve reconstruction quality.
-Our method yields smaller gains in PSNR and LPIPS, while achieving comparable performance in SSIM and greater gains in rFID.
-Nonetheless, our method shows stronger generation performance across most generation metrics, indicating its favorable tradeoff between reconstruction and generation.
-We provide the qualitative examples of generated images in Fig.~\ref{fig:image-generation-compare}.